TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 ### CSV

-Below we have a description of the files.
+Below, we have a description of the files.
 At the end, in [Schemas](@ref), we have the expected columns in these CSVs.

 #### `assets-data.csv`